Sports

 Based on a strong tradition, improved facilities, and top coaching, HCK has achieved consistent success over the last 15 years and is now recognised as one of the top hockey schools in Leinster.
 Alan Sothern was appointed as Director of Hockey in 2024.

-Alan, an Irish Olympian and European bronze medalist, amassed 187 caps for Ireland as a player, scoring 78 goals and was a member of the Ireland men’s squad for over a decade.
+Alan, an Irish Olympian and European bronze medallist, amassed 187 caps for Ireland as a player, scoring 78 goals and was a member of the Ireland men’s squad for over a decade.
 Alan spent time playing and coaching across Europe during this time, with periods in the top leagues in both Belgium and Holland and brings a wealth of knowledge of top-level hockey to Killiney.

 Alan has coached in the EYHL men’s division 1 for the past 5 seasons.
 He leads a very strong talented and dedicated coaching team.
 Over the last number of years, hockey has taken significant steps forward, beginning with reaching the Semi Finals of the Senior Premier League in 2019, which was a first for the school.